-- Clean and chop pumpkin into one inch size pieces, place in large pot, cover with water and bring to a boil, continue on a low boil until tender.
+- Clean and chop pumpkin into 1-2 inch size pieces, place in large pot, cover with water and bring to a boil, continue on a low boil until tender.

 - Drain and place in a blender, blend until smooth.
 Use in sweet or savory dishes.
 Place unused puree in glass or plastic containers and refrigerate for up to 7 days or several months in the freezer.
 Enjoy!

 Hi, This worked perfectly for boiling.
 I didn’t even need to peel.
 Once the pumpkin is soft, put in a strainer and let cool for a few minutes.
 The peel comes right off!